weberends/MedTextAnalyseR/README.md

 # MedTextAnalyseR

-**MedTextAnalyseR** is a package for preprocessing and analysing Dutch medical SOEP texts.
+**MedTextAnalyseR** is a package for preprocessing and analysing Dutch medical texts.
 It allows easy cleaning of texts, removal of stopwords, and visualisation of the most frequent words using tidyverse and ggplot2 principles.